What does a panic attack feel like?

 Treatment for panic attacks aims to reduce the number of attacks you have and ease your symptoms.
 Your treatment will depend on your symptoms.

 Your GP may offer you self-help resources such as workbooks or online CBT courses.
-Have a look at the NHS free apps library to see if there’s anything that might help you.

 Your GP can refer you for talking therapy or you can refer yourself.
 You may be offered: